 If you’ve noticed a gut-healing benefit from taking a glutamine supplement, this post may or may not apply to you.

-But I believe we are safer, based on recent studies, using glutathione (this one), consuming gelatin and eating whole food sources.
+But I believe we are safer, based on recent studies, using NAC short term, consuming gelatin and eating whole food sources.

-- Read about the Vitamin A Detox Diet (This is a new and revolutionary healing diet that I’ve used myself to reach my health goals.)
+- Read about the Vitamin A Detox Diet (This is a new and revolutionary detox diet that I’ve used myself to reach my health goals.)
 Includes food lists and printable grocery list.